 Attend this program the during the TPS Annual Meeting and learn about hot topics like interviewing for your residency, pediatric specialties and how to shine on the wards.
 This section meets annually in connection with the TPS Annual Meeting.
-The 2018 meeting will be held on September 8th in San Antonio, TX.
+The 2020 meeting will be held on October 17th in Galveston, TX.
 If you would like more information on the program this year it is under the medical student section program page under the Annual Meeting tab.
 If you need any additional information, please contact Anslee Boozer.

 Resident/Medical Student Advocacy Day

 Another opportunity for networking and education is through the Resident/Medical Student Advocacy Day which occurs in late winter each year and is held in Austin.
 The purpose of this event is to engage the next generation of pediatricians in the legislative process by providing the knowledge, skills, and opportunity necessary to successfully advocate on behalf of your patients and the profession of medicine.
 The event is free for TPS Members!